Tigereye504/spellbound/README.md

 <b>Selfish</b> items refuse to remain damaged.
 If they are missing any durability, they will take it from other items you have equipped.
 They will not break other items nor take from other selfish items.
-Appears on all breakables.
+Appears on all breakables, incompatible with Unbreaking and Mending.